RinChanNOWWW/InflateBird/README.md

 # FlappyBird
-Created a multiplayer version of Flappy Bird that supports both Mac and Windows PC using Unity.
+Recreated Flappy Bird and added in a customized Multiplayer version that supports both Mac and Windows PC using Unity with C#.

 Executables (.app and .exe) are both located in the Builds folder.

-Unity version used : 2.6f 2018
+Unity version used in this recreation: 2.6f 2018